How to Mine $ORE on macOS: Step by Step

 6. Troubleshooting

-• Error 400 or "Too many requests": This happens if you use a lot the Alchemy API.
-You can avoid it by using Solana's direct API which is the one I used before in the commands I wrote:
+- Error 400 or “Too many requests”: This usually happens when you hit the Alchemy API too hard.
+You can avoid it by using the direct Solana API, which is what I used earlier in the commands I gave you:

 ore --rpc https://api.mainnet-beta.solana.com --keypair ~/.config/solana/id.json --priority-fee 0 mine --cores 4